A Lepton-specific Universal Seesaw Model with Left-Right Symmetry: Conclusion

 The scalar sector here may be considered as a LRS extension of lepton-specific 2HDM.
 The SM-like neutral Higgs boson (with mass of 125 GeV) and the lightest charged and pseudoscalar Higgs states remain light of the order of a few hundred GeV.
 The most stringent bounds on the charged and the pseudoscalar Higgs masses in a general 2HDM scenario come from the flavor-changing processes and two $\tau$ final state decay modes.
 These bound are quite relaxed in this model due to the right-handed nature of both of these light scalars and their much reduced effective couplings in this model.
 Hence the light charged or pseudoscalar states can easily be accommodated here which can lead to interesting collider signatures.

 The model also presents us with some unique collider signatures that could be observed at the LHC.
+We consider two benchmark points in our model to highlight their signal strengths.
 In addition to interesting signal from heavy neutrino production where one gets same-sign leptons and same-sign top quark pair in the same event, the model also gives very unique and different signal for the charged Higgs in the model.
-The observation of such non-standard signal events at LHC could provide hints on new physics with an underlying model quite different from the popular left-right models.
+As no search has been performed at either ATLAS or CMS for such event topologies, the observation of such non-standard signal events at LHC could provide hints on new physics with an underlying model quite different from the popular left-right models.